patherlkd/OC-Multi-Param-AM/README.md

 # OC-Multi-Param-AM
+This repo contains the minimal code to reproduce the tests for the following paper:
-Optimal control of multi-parameter of trapped active matter
+"Optimal multi-parameter control of trapped active matter" L. K. Davis (2026) arXiv: https://arxiv.org/abs/2603.16778

 Dataset containing protocols found in "Learning protocols for the fast and efficient control of active matter" Casert et al. Nat.
 Comm.
 (2024) are located at [Springer Extra Supplementary Material](https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-024-52878-2/MediaObjects/41467_2024_52878_MOESM4_ESM.zip).